javascript-tutorial/en.javascript.info/9-regular-expressions/20-regexp-unicode/article.md

 Surrogate pairs are explained in the chapter <info:string>.

-Let's briefly remind them here.
+Let's briefly review them here.
 In short, normally characters are encoded with 2 bytes.
 That gives us 65536 characters maximum.
 But there are more characters in the world.

 So certain rare characters are encoded with 4 bytes, like `𝒳` (mathematical X) or `😄` (a smile).